RicardoRH96/RicardoRH96/README.md

 👋🏽!Hey there!
 I'm Ricardo, a Biotechnologist and computational biologist from Colombia.
 Learn more about me [here](https://ricardorh96.github.io/ricardorivero-website/)

 I am currently a 👨🏽‍🎓 Ph.D.
-Student at Seifert Lab at Washington State University, I am also a Lighthouse Scholar at the [VERENA Project](https://www.viralemergence.org/)
+Candidate at the Seifert Lab at Washington State University, I am also a Lighthouse Scholar at the [VERENA Project](https://www.viralemergence.org/)

 🦠My research interests include Arboviruses, Coronaviruses, and RNA viruses as a whole.
 I dream of a world where public health interventions will be precisely informed by data, shaping impactful policies that contain and control pathogens. more research [here](https://scholar.google.com/citations?hl=es&user=tz01w90AAAAJ&view_op=list_works&sortby=pubdate)